A higher order numerical method for singularly perturbed elliptic problems with characteristic boundary layers: Error analysis

 Complete the proof with the barrier function

 \end{proof}

 On the Shishkin mesh $\Omega ^N$, these nodal error bounds easily extended to a global error bound.
 Using the triangle inequality and the interpolation bound \cite[Theorem4.2]{styor4}

 where $u_I$ is the bilinear interpolants of the exact solution $u$ on the Shishkin mesh.
-Then, collecting together all the error bounds on the components established in Lemma 3-6, we easily deduce the following global error bound. \begin{theorem} ({\it Global convergence}) Assume (\ref{assume}).
-We have the error bound
+Then, collecting together all the error bounds on the components established in Lemma 3-6, we easily deduce the following global error bound.